csfalcione/lamination-builder/README.md

 #### Disambiguating Diameters and the `flip` Directive
-The interior of a branch is usually determined by the smaller of the two regions a given chord splits the disk into.
+The interior of a branch is usually determined by the smaller of the two regions bordering its chord.
 The two regions split by a diameter are of equal size, however, introducing ambiguity.
 With no additional intervention, the application will pick the "lower" region.
 Given `a < b`, a diameter connecting `a` and `b` will correspond to the interval `(a, b)`.
 If you instead wish for it to correspond to the union of `(b, 1)` and `(0, a)`, then the chord's `flip` directive may be used.

 Note that the `flip` directive does not affect which endpoints are included.